jfraeys/.local-bin/docs/fzf_theme/Usage.md

 ## **Overview**

-The `fzf_themen` script configures the `fzf` color theme based on the system's appearance mode (Light or Dark).
+The `fzf_theme` script configures the `fzf` color theme based on the system's appearance mode (Light or Dark).
 It is compatible with macOS and Linux systems, adjusting the `fzf` theme colors to ensure optimal visibility and aesthetics.

 ## **Usage**